CodeWeazle/json-mapper/README.md

     private List<JSONAddress> addresses;

     @JsonProperty("contacts")
-    private List<JSONContact> contac
+    private List<JSONContact> contacts;
 ```
-As it ca be seen, *Contacts* has been mapped by *JSONContact* and Address has been mapped by *JSONAddress*.
+As it can be seen, *Contacts* has been mapped by *JSONContact* and Address has been mapped by *JSONAddress*.
 The mapping of the contents of these types is handled by the code in the generated class
 when the *of()* or *to()* methods are being called.